Caution on States' Credit Quality

 Karel Citroen

-Karel Citroen is a managing director and head of municipal credit research at Conning.
+Karel Citroen is the head of municipal research at Conning.

-Prior to joining Conning in 2015, he was in municipal portfolio surveillance with MBIA and previously was a banking and securities lawyer for financial institutions in the Netherlands.
+Prior to joining Conning, he was in municipal portfolio surveillance with MBIA and before that was a banking and securities lawyer for financial institutions in the Netherlands.

-Citroen earned an LL.M. from the University of Amsterdam and an MBA from Yale University and is a member of the Municipal Analyst Group of New York.
+He earned an MBA from Yale University and is a member of the National Federation of Municipal Analysts and the Municipal Analyst Group of New York.

 Read More